 In the vendor portal, each release is automatically assigned a unique, monotonically-increasing sequence number.
 You can use this number as a fallback to identify a promoted or draft release, if you do not set the

 Version label field during promotion.
-For more information, see Creating Releases with Standard Manifest Files or Creating Releases with Helm Charts.
+For more information, see Managing Releases with the Vendor Portal.

 The following graphic shows release sequence numbers in the vendor portal:

-When an app manager instance checks for an application update, the vendor portal returns a release identifier (a sequence number or a version label) to the instance.
-The admin console then assigns the release a unique instance sequence number.
+When a KOTS instance checks for an application update, the vendor portal returns a release identifier (a sequence number or a version label) to the instance.
+The Replicated admin console then assigns the release a unique instance sequence number.
 This instance sequence is separate from a release sequence in the vendor portal.
-The instance sequence in the admin console starts at 0 and increments for each release identifier that is returned when the app manager checks for an update.
+The instance sequence in the admin console starts at 0 and increments for each release identifier that is returned when KOTS checks for an update.

 A single release sequence, such as